-Sugar is the biggest factor that dictates how much marijuana you eventually end up harvesting from your plant.
+Sugar is the biggest factor that dictates how much cannabis you eventually end up harvesting from your plant.
 If enough sugar is produced, and it is all sent to the right places, then you are likely to grow a lot of fat buds.
-Knowing how sugar is distributed in the marijuana plant is essential information for growers.
-Read this article to find out how your marijuana plant uses sugar.
+Knowing how sugar is distributed in the cannabis plant is essential information for growers.
+Read this article to find out how your cannabis plant uses sugar.

 Some growing methods suggest that trimming the leaves during the growth process can encourage a greater production of sugars, whereas some advise just leaving the leaves on until they naturally fall off.
 It is also important that these sugars go to the right place, as they are most useful in certain parts of the plant.

-The marijuana plant naturally divides the sugars amongst its constituent parts, and will do so well without human interference.
-However, growers are always looking for ways to make their marijuana plants grow faster and with greater yields, so this article is about finding a way to manipulate this process.
+The cannabis plant naturally divides the sugars amongst its constituent parts, and will do so well without human interference.
+However, growers are always looking for ways to make their cannabis plants grow faster and with greater yields, so this article is about finding a way to manipulate this process.
 Unfortunately, you cannot use carbon dioxide, nutrients, light, or temperature to manipulate the process of photosynthesis.
-So, it is suggested that the leaves be trimmed in order to redirect the distribution of sugar within the marijuana plant.
+So, it is suggested that the leaves be trimmed in order to redirect the distribution of sugar within the cannabis plant.

 It is this suction process that causes the plant to continue to produce more sugars.
 With all the constituent parts of the plant battling to consume sugars, all of the sugar that the plant produces is being consumed.
 It is then constantly continuing to produce more sugar as a result.
 So how does trimming the leaves affect the distribution of sugars?